The Iowa Cattlemen's Association (ICA) works with several other organizations that also support the beef industry.

 Staff and Leadership

-The Iowa Cattlemen's Association Board of Directors consists of 20 District Directors representing all 97 county organizations, as well as several Directors At-Large.
-Several staff members work from the Iowa Cattle Industry Headquarters in Ames, with several others serving as field staff across the state.
+Several staff members work at the Iowa Cattle Industry Headquarters in Ames, with several others serving as field staff across the state.
+Click 'learn more' to meet the team.

-The Iowa Cattlemen's Association works with Iowa vendors to order branded items like hats, clothing, blankets and bags.
+The ICA works with Iowa vendors to order branded items like hats, clothing, blankets, and bags.
+Click 'learn more' to purchase ICA merchandise.

 There are two types of ICA memberships.
-A Producer Membership is reserved for those active in cattle production.
+A Producer Membership, which is reserved for those active in cattle production.
 This includes cow-calf production, backgrounders, feedyards, and seedstock producers.

 Friend of the Industry Membership is for those people and businesses that are supporters of the beef cattle industry.
 This includes retired producers, input suppliers, restaurants, and those who appreciate the economic value cattle production brings to their communities.

-The Iowa Cattlemen's Association works to grow Iowa's beef business through advocacy, leadership and education.
+The Iowa Cattlemen's Association works to grow Iowa's beef cattle business through advocacy, leadership, and education.

-The Iowa Cattlemen's Association is an organization of nearly 9,000 Iowa beef-producing families and associated companies dedicated to the future of Iowa's beef industry.
-At ICA, we connect you to the resources that help you grow your beef business.
+The Iowa Cattlemen's Association (ICA) is an organization of nearly 9,000 Iowa beef cattle-producing families and associated companies dedicated to the future of Iowa's beef cattle industry.
+At ICA, we connect you to the resources that help you grow your business.

-Join 'The Voice' of the Iowa Beef Industry
+Join 'The Voice' of the Iowa Beef Cattle Industry

 At the state level, ICA has three primary missions: